danielmarschall/oidplus/doc/oidplus_custom_guid.md

 ## General OIDplus UUID format

-OIDplus generates UUIDs for various object types using UUIDs in the "Custom / Version 8" format as defined in the new version of RFC 4122.
+OIDplus generates UUIDs for various object types using UUIDs in the "Custom / Version 8" format as defined in RFC 9562.

 The general structure of these UUIDs is: